theamazingmrb/chess/README.md

 ## Running the Game

 To run the game, simply open the `index.html` file in your browser.
 No additional setup is required.

-Enjoy your game of chess!
+You can also play the live version https://theamazingmrb.github.io/chess/ Enjoy your game of chess!